kevin-robb/eece-5550/README.md

 # eece-5550
 Code for EECE-5550 Mobile Robotics at NEU.

 Bulk of simulation was cloned from other repositories using [these instructions](https://github.com/tkelestemur/turtlebot3_mr).
-I've included these directories in the .gitignore to exclude them from remote storage.
+I've use git submodules in place of the `git clone` commands.

 The gazebo simulation can be launched with
 `roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch`